eposlabs/epos/web/docs/api-general.md

 # General API

 Most of the Epos APIs are organized into namespaces.
 For example, state APIs are available under `epos.state.*`, but several general-purpose APIs live directly under `epos.*`.
-These APIs provide core functionality used across all parts of your project — network requests, browser API access, DOM integration, and rendering.

 ## `epos.fetch`

-Same as the standard [`fetch`](https://developer.mozilla.org/docs/Web/API/fetch), but allows **cross-origin requests**, even from contexts where CORS would normally block them.
+Same as the native [`fetch`](https://developer.mozilla.org/docs/Web/API/fetch), but allows for **cross-origin requests**, even from contexts where CORS would normally block them.
+Does not support streaming.

 **Syntax:**